1967 Newark riots: July 13

-Governor Hughes and Addonizio assigned James Threatt, the Newark Human Rights Commission's (NHRC) executive director, to surveil the rally.
+Governor Hughes and Addonizio assigned James Threatt, the Newark Human Rights Commission's (NHRC) executive director, to surveil the rioting.
 Spina made sure that 500 officers were ready in case violence were to break out.
 The march/rally that was scheduled to have happened would occur.
 By 6:30 p.m. a group of 10 picketers would form a line outside of the 4th precinct.
 By 7:30 p.m. black residents who were angry and carrying homemade signs would march in front of Hayes Homes, a housing project that was located directly across the street from the 4th precinct.
 No police officer would be stationed outside of the precinct building when this protest initially occurred.
 Threatt would announce to the crowd in an attempt he thought would calm them down that an African American man on the police force, Lieutenant Eddie Williams would be promoted to captain.
 However he didn't mention that Addonizio was also planning on promoting four white lieutenants as well.
 Violence would begin within a few minutes after his announcement.

 During the rally, an unknown woman smashed the windows of the 4th Precinct with a metal bar.
 Looting began soon after and spread quickly along Springfield Avenue, the neighborhood's business district.
 Molotov cocktails were thrown into shops and entire buildings soon caught fire.
-A car was burned and shortly after a policeman was injured by a flying brick.
+A car was burned and shortly after a policeman was injured by an unknown assailant with a brick.
 In response, shotguns were issued to some police officers.